orfeasel/UE4-Cpp-Tutorials/Networking/README.md

-Inventory System
+Networking functionality written in C++ for UE4

-You can see the end result here: https://youtu.be/qLYcgBzfLiw
+You can see the end result here: https://youtu.be/nFN_tL_Thrk

-Read the full tutorial here: http://orfeasel.com/implementing-inventory-system/
+Read the full tutorial here: http://wp.me/p6hvtS-jx